cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE produces two outputs: a session secret and an export key.
 The export key may be used for additional application-specific purposes, as outlined in {{export-key-usage}}.
-The output `export_key` MUST NOT be used in any way before the HMAC value in the envelope is validated.
+The output `export_key` MUST NOT be used in any way before the MAC value in the envelope is validated.
 See {{envelope-encryption}} for more details about this requirement.

 ## Credential Retrieval